Dear Pilot’s Wife,

 How about this: on their way to work, a loved one of yours gets into an accident.
 Rather than waiting for the paramedics and emergency physician, the cops decide to move them, because they’re blocking access to a business’ premises, and that business needs to keep making money.
 The subdural hematoma in your loved one’s brain swells, they become irate, run up and down, and the brain tries to accommodate, and then they fall over and die.
 Would you still defend the request of that business, for cops to look out for them first?

 Can you blame a guy for running back?
 Not if he’s been hit on the head like that, you can’t.

 And, as important, would you still believe your loved one to be the culprit for running up and down?
 You see, a good bang on the head can do a lot of things to people.
 One of which is a half-twilight state of mind.
 Basal things still work, reason doesn’t so well, anymore.
 That’s when people run away from medical support, fight cops, try to choke me, the guy here to help.
 And that’s why we don’t move them in the first place, because that’s precisely what triggers it.

 So he ran back?
 Yeah, I see that a lot with victims of violence.
-They want to get back to hat Base Zero point, mentally, where they were before they were beaten up.
+People who have had trauma like this want to get back to hat Base Zero point, mentally, where they were before they were beaten up.
 Especially if the head is involved.
 Very especially, if they were out of it, while being moved from that space.

 Those police officers defied the guidelines for protecting and serving the public in favour of serving a billion dollar corporation’s need to fix a booking snafu.
 Your husband may be a pilot, and I appreciate your words, but we’re also all humans and citizen of this amazing country.
 And in this amazing country, we don’t callously accept the potential death of someone, just so a company doesn’t have to pay a 1/490,000th of its annual profit.